legendmbah/true_markets_th/README.md

-# 🖥️ True Markets VM Automation – Proxmox + Terraform + Ansible
+# True Markets VM Automation – Proxmox + Terraform + Ansible

-## 🔧 Requirements
+## Requirements

 To use this project, ensure the following are in place:

-- A Proxmox VE server with a **Rocky Linux 9.6 cloud-init template**
+- A Proxmox VE server access with a **Rocky Linux 9.6 cloud-init template**
 - A **Proxmox API token** with permissions to clone templates and provision VMs
 - [Terraform](https://developer.hashicorp.com/terraform/downloads) v1.5 or later
 - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 - Git client
-- A Linux-based control host (WSL, native Linux, or Mac)
+- A Linux-based control host (Terraform Host)

 ---